-- Add the water, cilantro, parsley, pineapple, ginger, dates and ice to a high-speed blender (such as a VitaMix) and process until smooth and creamy.
+Add the water, cilantro, parsley, pineapple, ginger, dates and ice to a high-speed blender and process until smooth and creamy.
 Stir in the chia seeds.
 Drink cold.

-Name Dropping … 3 of My Favorite Clean Cuisine Herbs & Tasty Tips for Cooking With Herbs
+My 3 Favorite Herbs & Tasty Tips for Cooking With Herbs

 Hopefully I have excited you just a wee bit and enticed you to start cooking with herbs more regularly!
 The one drawback to using fresh herbs is that they can be costly.
 If you have the outdoor space, I highly recommend you consider planting a little culinary herb garden.
 You can read more about how to save money growing your own herbs in our upcoming article (April 19th).